 5 simple steps to protect your email from cyber threats

-E-mail has been used since the beginning of the internet, being the preferred means of communication for companies and professionals, due to its practicality and different types of approach.
-There was a time when the population believed that email would end with the arrival of WhatsApp , Telegram, Facebook and other communication sites and applications, but it remains strong and increasingly present in the lives of professionals, therefore, it is It is important to protect your email from cyber threats.
+E-mail has been used since the early days of the internet, being the favorite means of communication of companies and professionals, for their practicality and different types of approach.
+There was a time when the population believed that the email would end the arrival of WhatsApp , Telegram, Facebook and other websites and communication applications, but remain strong and increasingly present in the lives of professionals, so it is important to protect your email from virtual threats.

-In 2019, active email accounts reached 5.6 billion, according to statistics from Statista , a German company specializing in market and consumer data.
-Pew Research survey showed that 92% of adults online use email.
+In 2019, active email accounts reached 5.6 billion, according to statistics from Statista , a German company specializing in market data and consumers.
+Pew Research survey showed that 92% of adults present in the online universe use email.

-But after all, why is email so important?
-Through email we receive and send information, important contacts and communicate universally, hence the importance of protecting your email.
+But after all, why is the email so important?
+Through email we receive and send information, important contacts and communicate universally, so the importance of protecting your email.

-Today, with the great evolution and performance of hackers and different types of malicious actions circulating on the internet, it is becoming increasingly difficult to stay away from virtual threats.
-With that, I brought you a list of 5 simple steps that will help you protect your email from virtual threats.
+Today with the great evolution and performance of hackers and different types of malicious actions circulating over the internet, it becomes increasingly difficult to stay away from virtual threats.
+This brought a list of 5 simple steps that will help you protect your email from virtual threats.

 Step 1: Check attachments to protect your email